jpostdesign/code_samples/README.md

 A sample of programming and code I've created for various projects, and tech excercises

-# GitHub JSON-P Query
-A skills test with the following requirements:

-**Overview**

-Write a single page JavaScript application that allows one to search Github.com for repos by keyword.
-There is no one way to complete this exercise as long as the minimum requirements are met.

-**Requirements**

-1. You can only edit app.js, you cannot touch index.html. jQuery is provided.
-2. index.html contains two elements: one for the search term and one for the results.
-3. The results should show as a list with each item in an "owner/name" format.
-4. When a result is clicked, display an alert with the repo's `language`, `followers`, `url` and `description`.
-5. The search term should be cached so duplicate searches do not trigger further requests.
-6. Solution does not need to support older browsers.

-**Solution:**
-* Call a search after 300ms from keyup in the search box.
-That's the optimum time for such a delay and gives the best UX.
-It strikes a balance between the user feeling searches are "instant" and from not flooding the server with requests.
-* Throughout the process, utilized the console to check the search term, returned array length, and cached status
-* Cached searches using Local Storage
-* Simple unordered list to display results given the requirements
-* Linked the alert boxes to the list item's index position, to make other values relative
-* Encountered one alert box while testing that overflowed my screen with a very long description.
-So I made a check to see if description length > 300, if so, then extract just the first 300 characters

-# Google Maps

-"Google Maps" - PHP, MySQL, JavaScript, Google Maps API v3.
-A project to integrate an interactive, dynamic map on a PHP/MySQL website for a farmers' market association with over 65 unique markets.
-Through PHP a MySQL database is queried, and echo array created in JavaScript that populates interactive markers and corresponding information including Market Name, Location, Hours, Season, Directions, and Social Media Link.

-For raw code, see the files on GitHub at https://github.com/jpostdesign/code_samples/tree/master/google_maps

-A working, interactive example of the resulting map, is on my website.
-I simulated a date of March 28th to show open vs closed markets, and links have been replaced with dummy placeholders for example purposes.
-See it at: http://jpost-design.com/#interactive-map

 # Picturefill
 A Responsive Images approach that you can use today that mimics the [proposed picture element](http://www.w3.org/TR/2013/WD-html-picture-element-20130226/) using `span`s, for safety sake.